About QSO

 In 2024, NIHR awarded over £100 million to 20 new Policy Research Units (PRUs) across England.
-The Personal Social Services Research Unit (PSSRU) is leading the new Quality, Safety and Outcomes Policy Research Unit (QSO2 PRU) in collaboration with the universities of Oxford, Leeds, Bradford, and the Picker Institute.Decorative
+The Personal Social Services Research Unit (PSSRU) is leading the National Institute for Health and Care Research (NIHR) Policy Research Unit in Quality, Safety and Outcomes of Health and Social Care (NIHR QSO PRU) in collaboration with the universities of Oxford, Leeds, Bradford, and the Picker Institute.Decorative

 During their careers, both Jules and Ray were determined to produce high quality research evidence to inform health and social care policy decisions.